Creating from seeing

 Light, dark and something in between

-This picture has accompanied me ever since.
+This picture has accompanied me through 2020.
 There is this space inside me that I can enter.
 For me it lies between the polarities that shape my life in the same way, making it alive.
 As a human being, I am thrown into this world of all appearances and emotions.

 When I stand in front of a new sculpture, there is first of all hope: it should become a masterpiece.
 This immodest anticipation often tips over into fear: is that even possible?
 And what if I make the wrong cut now?